Does Your Network And Security Team Really Need A SIEM?

 Love It or Leave It

-analysis in one package.
+Splunk’s primary SIEM tool, Enterprise Security (EM) is offered on-premise and in the cloud for companies with a “cloud first” strategy.
+It is able to provide intelligent log management and network analysis in one package.
 Enterprise Security has been ranked as an industry leader for many years by all three major analysis reports (Gartner Magic Quadrant, Forrester Wave and IDC Marketscape).
 One of its strengths is the powerful query functionality, data-science analytics and customized dashboards it brings out of the box.
 In addition, Splunk is known to have a strong support base, a large user community and most customers report a positive experience compared to competitors.

 Conclusion

-per month.
+As with any product, there are some notable drawbacks that customers would love to see resolved.
+The biggest concern is the high cost of doing business with Splunk.
+While they don’t list pricing on the website for Enterprise Security, the estimate listed among existing users is $150 per ingested GB of data per month.
 Gartner states that the demand to log everything sometimes forces customers to look at alternatives to paying thousands per year for every new device added.
 Next, the intelligence and modularity of Enterprise Security also make it one of the more complex products to learn.
 While Splunk has a robust training and certification program for cybersecurity professionals, the demand for these resources is very competitive.
 Finally, most of Splunk’s salesforce is in North America with limited understanding of markets outside of the region they operate in.

 Written by Cisco Chris